-With the plane leveling off, it was time for breakfast to be served.
-What catering wonders were loaded aboard?
-Well, it was again an omelette, some cooked ham and the usual cheesy spinach stuff.
+With the plane levelling off, it was time for breakfast to be served.
+What catering wonders would be loaded aboard?
+Well, it was again an omelette, some cooked ham, and the usual cheesy spinach stuff.

 I swear Finnair has brought in bulk the green spinach thing for the next centenary ice age or something, as it’s been a constant feature every flight I’ve been on (and you won’t be surprised to hear it featured on the return flight).

 Again, a reasonably nice breakfast that’s served hot, with fresh fruit and a pot of bacterial fermentation of milk.

 Drinks were offered with the service – regulars readers who know, will know what I went for…. heck – I paid the business class fare, I’m taking advantage of it.

 The flight settled into a gentle crossing across the North Sea, Scandinavia before heading to Finland.